coredao-org/CoreDAO-Docs/docs/Dev-Guide/dapp-on-core.md

 3. Make sure your MetaMask wallet has tCORE or tCORE2 test tokens for the Core Testnet.
 Refer [here](https://docs.coredao.org/developer/develop-on-core/using-core-testnet/connect-to-core-testnet#testnet-facuet-tcore-account-funding) for details on how to get tCORE or tCORE2 tokens from Core Faucet.

-4. Run the following command from the root directory of your project, to deploy your smart contract on the Core Chain.
+4. Run the following command from the root directory of your project, to deploy your smart contract on the Core blockchain.

 ```bash